-4.1.5 Youth Protection performance management.
-Youth protection performance management incorporates monitoring, measurement, analysis, reporting and review within the governance framework defined at annex A. Youth protection performance management includes processes aimed at assuring:
+4.2.5 Youth Protection Performance Management.
+Youth protection performance management incorporates monitoring, measurement, analysis, reporting and review within the governance framework outlined in Annex A. Youth protection performance management includes processes aimed at assuring:

 - a.
 Compliance.
 Confirmation that policy, processes and risk controls are present and suitable against youth protection requirements - b.
 Conformance.
-Confirmation that policy, processes and risk controls are operating, facilitated through a strong and effective youth safe culture - c.
+Confirmation that policy, processes and risk controls are operating, facilitated by a strong and effective youth safe culture - c.
 Performance.
-Confirmation that policy, processes and risk controls are effective in eliminating or otherwise minimising youth protection hazards and risks so far as reasonably practicable to provide a youth safe environment.
+Confirmation that policy, processes and risk controls are effective in eliminating or otherwise minimising youth protection hazards and risks, so far as reasonably practicable, to provide a youth safe environment.